 truck drivers are prohibited from being behind the wheel after working

 a certain amount of hours, and must take regular rest breaks and time

 2. Alcohol Consumption Restrictions

-Like any driver, alcohol consumption is limited.
-However, for truck drivers,
+As for any driver, alcohol consumption is limited for truckers.
+However,

-to consume any amount of alcohol within 8 hours before a driving shift.
+are never allowed to consume any amount of alcohol within 8 hours before

 3. Physical Requirement Laws